“Luxurious country estate in the Sierra de Loja where the high arts of pampering are practised with flair”

 Remember baby and child equipment may be limited or need pre-booking

-The hotel's free Mini-Club runs over Easter weekend and July until late August, allowing parents to enjoy a lazy brunch, spa treatments or a child-free dinner
+The hotel's free Mini-Club runs over Easter weekend and July until late August, allowing parents to enjoy a lazy brunch and spa treatments

 Kids Activities on site: